If you wind up your charity, it no longer exists and must stop all operations.

 • closing bank accounts

-• disbanding the governing body (such as the board or committee of management)
+• disbanding the governing body such as the board or committee of management

-• cancelling registration as a legal structure
+• cancelling the charity’s registration as a legal structure

-• cancelling your ABN.
+• cancelling the charity’s ABN.

-If your charity is incorporated, the process for winding up depends on your charity’s incorporating regulator.
-For example, your charity may be an incorporated association registered with your state or territory incorporating regulator, or a company limited by guarantee registered with ASIC.
-It may also depend on, for example, the value of your charity’s assets and whether your charity has any outstanding debts.
+For example, your charity may be an incorporated association registered with your state or territory regulator, or a company limited by guarantee registered with ASIC.

 Each incorporating regulator has different processes, forms and other legal requirements.
 For example, your incorporating regulator may require you to appoint a liquidator if your assets are worth more than a certain amount.